5 Top 2025 Trends to Influence your Kitchen Refit

 Smooth Lines

 To counteract our busy lives, the trend for simplicity in kitchen design continues.
-Handleless cabinets and sleek stone worktops have been popular for a while now, and show no sign of going anywhere!
+Handleless cabinets and sleek stone worktops have been popular for a while now and show no sign of going anywhere!
 If anything, this inclination for smooth lines has extended even to those looking for a more traditional or country kitchen look.
 With curved edges to soften the scheme, a minimalist granite worktop will give an unfussy edge to any kitchen concept.

 Quartz Appeal

 This engineered stone has been a favourite for kitchen refits for some time.
 It is a testament to its longevity that it remains such a popular choice.
 Quartz benefits from an extensive range of colours and graining features.
 It’s also one of the most practical, durable and low maintenance materials out there.
 As the stone is mixed with resin as part of the manufacturing process, there is no need for a sealant to be added.
-You can get it shiny and clean with just a damp cloth and it’s non-porous so is completely hygienic.
+You can get it shiny and clean with just a damp cloth, and it’s non-porous, so it is completely hygienic.
 This makes us confident that customers will continue to choose quartz in its many varieties for years to come.

 Multipurpose Kitchen Islands

 More and more kitchen design layouts are being structured around the desire for a kitchen island.
-These features support the practical flow of a kitchen, whilst also being a casual social space.
+These features support the practical flow of a kitchen whilst also being a casual social space.
 In this way, they allow a kitchen to become the multi-functional room that we all want.
 As trends for clear walls increase, a kitchen island is where we achieve our storage solutions.
-So islands have become deeper and larger, offering a wealth of storage and flexible worktop functionality.
+So, the islands have become deeper and larger, offering a wealth of storage and flexible worktop functionality.
 They’re a wonderful place to show off your stone worktops under creative pendant kitchen lighting, too.

 Big Backsplash